What Discoveries Were Made by Stephen Hawking?

 "If aliens visit us, the outcome would be much as when Columbus landed in America, which didn't turn out well for the Native Americans."

 He also believes the only way to ensure the continuance of the human race is by developing spacecraft capable of closed bionic systems which will support life indefinitely, should our world become uninhabitable for some reason, either naturally or unnaturally.

 I believe the universe is governed by the laws of science.
 The laws may have been decreed by God, but God does not intervene to break the laws.— Stephen Hawking

 Stephen Hawking on God

-This quote sort of encapsulates Stephen Hawking's stance on God and religion.
-He is not religious in the ordinary sense of the word: he doesn't believe that there was a God who created the universe; he doesn't believe in any sort of afterlife; and he doesn't believe in heaven or hell.
+The quote above sort of encapsulates Stephen Hawking's stance on God and religion.
+He is not religious in the ordinary sense of the word—he doesn't believe that there was a God who created the universe; he doesn't believe in any sort of afterlife; and he doesn't believe in heaven or hell.

 He does, however, believe in a grand celestial order, and that there is a grand design to all the systems of the universe and to life itself.

 His work on the Unification Theory of Physics led him to believe that we might never be able to come up with one universal theory.
 Instead, we might have to use different parts of different theories to explain different phenomena, but there is an underlying unifying factor if we could only get to it.
 It would explain the contradictions between the theory of general relativity and quantum mechanics.
 That unifying factor would be "God" to Stephen Hawking.